cds-snc/design-research-handbook/_pages/fr/les-outils/salle-de-recherche.md

 ---
 layout: page
-title:  "Research room"
+title:  "Salle de recherche"
-lang: en
+lang: fr
-category: "Tools"
+category: "Les outils"
-permalink: "/research-room/"
+permalink: "/salle-de-recherche/"
-trans_url: "/salle-de-recherche/"
+trans_url: "/research-room/"
 ---

 *You can use the research room at our Ottawa office to host interviews or usability tests.*